The Extra Programming LanguageTL;DR

 Strings

-Strings come in a few variants: single-quoted, double-quoted and backticks.
-Each variant also supports triple-quotes ('''test'''
+Strings come in a few variants: single-quoted, double-quoted, backticks, and atomic.
+The quoted variants all support triple-quotes ('''test'''

 Single-quoted do not support String interpolation (${}